jbukoski/RestorationMetaAnalysis/README.md

  - [X] [Analysis validation](https://github.com/FelipeSBarros/RestorationMetaAnalysis#analysis-validation): Reproduce the same analysis done in Google Earth Engine on R to check the if results match;
  - [X] [First Round Analysis](https://github.com/FelipeSBarros/RestorationMetaAnalysis#First-Round-Analysis): extract dataset values for different buffer sizes around study areas;
- - [X] [Second Round Analysis](https://github.com/FelipeSBarros/RestorationMetaAnalysis#Second-Round-Analysis): as first round was done missing few datasets, the second round should be the final one and with all layers expected;
+ - [X] [Second Round Analysis](https://github.com/FelipeSBarros/RestorationMetaAnalysis#Second-Round-Analysis): as first round was done missing few datasets, the second round should be the final one and with all layers expected; :warning: **Updated on 29/10//2018**

 # Analysis Validation